mafoxcs/small-python-projects/README.md

 _Create a simple AI for robot movements._

+### **Project 38, J'Accuse!:** A detective game to determine liars and truth-tellers.

+_Use data structures to generate relationships between suspects, places, and item clues._

 ### **Project 64, Seven-Segment Display Module:** A display like those used in calculators and microwave ovens.

 _Create modules for use in other programs._